JetBrains/kotlin/libraries/tools/kotlin-gradle-plugin-integration-tests/Readme.md

 a lot of output, that slows down test execution.
 - Add `@DisplayName(...)` with meaningful description both for test class and methods inside.
 This will allow developers easier to understand what test is about.
+- Add to test related Kotlin tag.
+For example for Kotlin/Jvm tests - `@JvmGradlePluginTests`.
+Other available tags are located nearby
+`@JvmGradlePluginTests` - check yourself what suites best for the test.
+You could add tag onto test suite once, but then all tests in test suite should be for the related tag.
+Preferably add tag for each test.
 - Consider using [Gradle Plugin DSL](https://docs.gradle.org/current/userguide/plugins.html#sec:plugins_block) while adding new/modifying
 existing test projects.